MustafaAnasKH99/Pure-JS-Form/README.md

-# Pure-JS-Form
+# Form
-A form done purely with JavaScript and HTML
+A form done with plain HTML/CSS (Javascript is to be added soon)